-• Creek Fishing: See what's biting in the tidal creeks or in the surf; the Lodge provides spin gear and fly rods, bait and artificial lures for a variety of species including redfish, flounder or trout.
+• Creek Fishing: See what's biting in the tidal creeks; the Lodge provides spin gear and fly rods, bait, and artificial lures for a variety of species including redfish, flounder, or trout.

 • Reptile-Amphibian Safari: Enjoy a guided truck excursion to a variety of habitats in search of native reptiles and amphibians.